Mental Health & Wedding Musicians: Hidden Pressures Behind the Gigs

 “We used to play around 20 weddings a year in Italy and France.
 Now it’s five or six at most.
 It’s still possible, just not as easy as before.” — drummer with a FixTheMusic band.

 These changes align with wider reports from across the creative industries about the long-term effects of Brexit on cross-border work.
 While large touring acts have been able to adapt, smaller cultural businesses have found it harder to absorb the cost and complexity.
+These are not separate pressures; they are two sides of the same freelance economy, one that pushes top performers to exhaustion while quietly closing off traditional safety valves.

 Anxiety About the Future